skillplot/lscripts-docker/docs/_posts/2024-08-25-github-cli.md

 I found `GH_TOKEN` is convenient way to enable working across different github accounts, as currently there is lack of option to select different profiles related to like work, opensource etc and expects a single username to work across all user accounts.
 Additionally, other challenges include working across different machine, access token management for different accounts in secured way

+Here, I present simple and secure practices to address the challenges.
+These practices work alongside `lscripts-docker` in non-intrusive way.

 ## Installations